Velocidex/Linpmem/UPDATES.md

 # Updates and changes

+11. May 2024

+There was a serious issue in Linpmem where in the middle of PTE remapping, Linpmem could get scheduled off the CPU processor and later being re-scheduled on another CPU core along with another CPU cache.
+This definitely made trouble on Linux in the sense of reading wrong data.
+This has been fixed. (see commit log).

 1. Sept 2023:

 * Many safety enhancements.
 Most important, this driver is now thread-safe.
 It can be called simultaneously from multiple processes, while returning the correct results to each.
 Also, better deadlock prevention and generally safety and sanity checks.